TheJolman/TheJolman/README.md

 I mainly develop with C++ (when I have time), and I love to spend way too much time
 trying to perfect my config (check out my `.dotfiles` repo if you're interested).

-### I'm always looking to collaborate on some project, especially if means learning somehting new.
+**I'm always looking to collaborate on some project, especially if means learning something new.**
 Reach me at -> jolman@duck.com